tc-dickson/vocab_practice/vocab_words.md

 **Propitious** (adj): giving or indicating a good chance of success;favorable<br>
 "Making plans has a greater tendency to be *propitious* when it comes to accomplishing desired goals rather than flying by the seat of your pants."<br>

+**Punctilious** (adj): showing great attention to detail or correct behavior<br>
+"The careful student received an award for his *punctiliousness* as he had observed even the lesser-observed rules."<br>

+**Pundit** (n): an expert in a particular field who is called upon to give opinions about it; analyst<br>
+"The financial *pundit* was called on to provide his expert opinion regarding teh future of the city's economy."<br>

 **Recidivist** (n): someone who repeatedly relapses, as into a crime<br>
 "Even after the 12 step program of AA, Stephen found that he had difficulty giving up his old habits thus characterizing himself as a *recidivist*"<br>